doc4d/4d-web-studio/docs/ORDA/data-model.md

 When handled through the code, the datastore is an object whose properties are all of the [dataclasses](#dataclass) which have been specifically exposed.

-4D allows you to handle the following datastores:
+You can handle the following datastores:

-- the local datastore, based on the current 4D database, returned by the `ds` command (the main datastore).
+- a local datastore, based on the current 4D database, returned by the `ds` command (the main datastore).
-- one or more remote datastore(s) exposed as REST resources in remote 4D databases, returned by the `Open datastore` command.
+- one or more remote datastore(s) exposed as REST resources, returned by the `Open datastore` command.

 A datastore references only a single local or remote database.